Search

 Use this piping layout drawing in the case where the bottom of the vessel being drained is above the trigger point of the trap but not high enough to connect the balance line to the vertical section of the drain line.

 Connect the balance line to the vessel being drained such that the pressure of the liquid entering the trap is the same as the pressure of the balance line.
+The balance line must be sloped from the connection point of the vertical drain line downward toward the trap.

 Method 2

 Use this piping layout drawing in the case where the bottom of the vessel being drained is above the top of the trap enough that the balance line can be connected to the vertical section of the drain line as shown.
+The balance line must be sloped from the connection point of the vertical drain line downward toward the trap.

 Method 3

+Use this piping layout drawing in the case where the bottom of the vessel being drained is below the trigger point of the trap (4.7 inches above the floor).
 In this Case, the balance line must be vented to atmosphere to prevent liquid from accumulating inside the vessel being drained.
 See the product installation guide for the procedure on adjusting the amount of venting properly.

 Typical Bypass Circuit